Smashing tea

 I saw him one last time in the late 90s, when he had for some reason dropped in on my mums.
 He was thin by then and smaller than I remembered.
 He said he was selling avocados by the road for a living.
 He reminisced with me about my high school bully, the one whose tyres I’d let down after he’d tried to run me over for laughs.
 They were best friends these days, he said, because nobody else would lend him a car.

-*Names are changed regularly for your convenience
+*Names are changed regularly to enhance readability

 Stir five hundred more